markpbaggett/utk_collection_builder/docs/source/contents/1_outline.rst

 What is CollectionBuilder?
 --------------------------

-`CollectionBuilder <https://collectionbuilder.github.io/>`_ is an n open source framework for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
+`CollectionBuilder <https://collectionbuilder.github.io/>`_ is an open source framework for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 This allows you to create a collection and host it on lightweight infrastructure, without the need for a database or server-side scripting language.